 Poultry:

 - Chicken: The most popular type of poultry, chicken, is almost universally considered white meat.
 This includes chicken breasts, thighs, wings, and drumsticks.
-However, the fat content and overall nutritional profile can vary depending on the cut.
+That said, the fat content and overall nutritional profile can vary depending on the cut.

 - Turkey: Similar to chicken, turkey is classified as white meat.
 Turkey breast is especially lean and a good source of protein.